 - Your notification can be supplemented later.

-- Detailed instructions for SUE reporting are available in all the official EU languages here.
+- Detailed instructions for SUE reporting are available at the European Commission website.

-- Further information on communication related to a serious undesirable effect caused by a cosmetic product is available at the European Commission website, here.
+- Further information on communication related to a serious undesirable effect caused by a cosmetic product is available at the European Commission website.

 SUE notifications submitted by health professionals and cosmetics end users

 Health professionals and cosmetics end users do not have an obligation to submit a SUE notification.
 It is important for the person responsible for a product to receive information about all SUEs caused by the product.

 If a professional, such as a cosmetologist or a hairdresser, who uses cosmetic products, also resells cosmetic products the professional is a distributor of the sold products.

 What to do if you are a health professional or an end user of cosmetic products and you notice a serious undesirable effect caused by a cosmetic product:

 - Notify the responsible person or distributor of the product.
 You can find the contact details of the responsible person on the packaging of the cosmetic product.
 The distributor is the party who sold the product.
 OR

 - Directly notify the competent authority.
 In Finland the competent authority is Tukes.
 Use the form intended for this purpose, which is available here.